-OP-Services Ltd's Legal Affairs shall maintain the public insider registers and permanent company-specific insider registers of OP Financial Group's entities through the SIRE system maintained by Euroclear Finland Ltd (formerly Finnish Central Securities Depository Ltd, or APK).
+OP-Services Ltd maintains the public insider registers and permanent companyspecific insider registers of OP Financial Group's entities through the SIRE system maintained by Euroclear Finland Ltd (formerly Finnish Central Securities Depository Ltd, or APK).
+OP Legal Services manages the practicalities related to maintaining the registers.

-Whenever necessary, OP Financial Group companies shall keep project-specific insider registers.
+Whenever necessary, OP Financial Group companies keep project-specific insider registers.

 As credit institutions, OP Financial Group's member cooperative bank operations include participation in securities trades performed by clients or in other transactions related to securities.
-In connection with financing arrangements or as part of the bank's other ordinary operations, member cooperative banks and their executives and salaried employees may also receive insider information on client companies.
+In connection with financing arrangements or as part of the bank's other ordinary operations, member cooperative banks and their executives and salaried employees may also receive inside information on client companies.
 For the abovementioned reasons, among other things, member cooperative banks and their executives and salaried employees are subject to insider regulation as referred to in the applicable law.

-Insider issues are subject to regular training.
-In particular, training takes place as a result of changes in the insider guidelines.
+Training in insider issues is available on a regular basis.
+In particular, training takes place as a result of changes in the insider-related guidelines.